 Where to find it: Left menu, Audience, Overview.
 Then from the submenu just below Audience Overview, click + Add Segment and select the New Users segment.

 Think only new visitors are important?
 Think again.
 It’s rare that a sale/conversion will be made on the first visit.
 More often than not, you have to build trust with your audience, a core function of public relations work.
 The more earned media you get, the more trust your audience should develop in your brand.

 This is also why content marketing is so popular among PR and marketing professionals.
 If you create content, you’re creating a gift of valuable information for your visitors to read/share.
 It’s a signal to your audience that if they return they’re likely to find something of interest to them to assist them in making a decision or solving a problem.

 Where to find it: Left menu, Audience, Overview.
 Then from the submenu just below Audience Overview, click + Add Segment and select the Returning Users segment

 Great strategies consider all aspects of a digital program, including a mobile strategy for those who will visit via tablet or a smartphone.
 With the share of Americans that own smartphones now up to 77%, any strategy that doesn’t include mobile is dangerously irrelevant today.

-In the example above, we see that mobile traffic is about 23% of all website traffic and the vast majority of mobile users are using Apple iOS devices.
-That tells us that whatever we do, we had better make sure it works on iPhones and iPads, from where we host videos to what social networks have great iOS mobile apps.
-For example, if we got a great piece of video coverage that was hosted on a news site that used a Flash Player, we’d want to re-render that or load the clip to YouTube to make sure our Apple mobile users could see it.
+In the example above, we see that the majority of mobile users are using Apple devices.
+That indicates that whatever we do to our site, we need to ensure it works well on iPhones and iPads, from where we host videos to what social networks have great iOS mobile apps.
+For example, if we got a great piece of video coverage that was hosted on a news site that used a Flash Player, we’d want to re-render that video or load the clip to YouTube to make sure users on mobile Apple devices could see it.

 Where to find it: Left menu, Audience, Mobile, Devices or Overview, depending on what you want to see.